madalina-cirstea/Introduction-to-Robotics/Matrix game/README.md

 ## Meeting the requirements

 **Score**: initially the score is 0 and it increases with 5 for every brick destroyed.
+In addition, each power up obtained lasts 10 seconds and adds 10 more points to the score.

 **Progress in difficulty**: